privacy-scaling-explorations/snark-artifacts/README.md

 ## 🚀 Features

-- ✅ **Reliable endpoints**: A curated set of SNARK artifacts ready for use in various zero-knowledge proof applications across major CDNs.
+- ✅ **Reliable endpoints**: A curated set of SNARK artifacts ready for use in various zero-knowledge proof applications.
 - ⏳ **Easy Integration**: Seamless integration with existing cryptographic frameworks and systems through utility functions.
 - ⏳ **Linear versioning mechanism**: A simple and consistent versioning system that reflects changes in relative circuits.
 - ❌ **File integrity**: A system that guarantees the integrity of the artifacts.